 Ten honest daily habits of a mildly successful person

-Apparently, morning people are successful people and those who stick to a daily habits and rituals are likely to have a booming business.
+Apparently, morning people are successful people and those who stick to daily habits and rituals are likely to have a booming business.
 But the truth is most of us just get through the day as best we can.

 Ah, successful people.
 Don’t you just hate them?
 With their thriving businesses, their private jets and their boundless productivity.